kevinmcaleer/kevsrobots.com/web/_posts/2024-09-14-arduino-plug-and-make-kit.md

 ## Arduino Plug and Make kit

-The [Arduino Plug and Make Kit](https://store.arduino.cc/products/plug-and-make-kit) is a new Start Kit for beginners.
+The [Arduino Plug and Make Kit](https://store.arduino.cc/products/plug-and-make-kit) is a new Starter Kit for beginners.
 It contains an Arduino Uno R4 and 7 electronics modules called Modulinos.
 It's priced at €95.20 and contains everything you need to start building fun projects.

 ![Arduino Plug and Make Kit](/assets/img/blog/arduino_pamk/mounting.jpg){:class="img-fluid w-100 rounded card-shadow"}